-It should be noted that the Inter Annual Scenario includes the extra costs of the provision of around 120 GW{el} of gas engines and gas turbines.
+It should be noted that the IAS scenario includes the costs of provision of around 120 GW{el} of gas engines and gas turbines.
 This is needed to use stored e-methane to generate electricity during low wind periods.
 This is not included in the earlier Figure 6 that describes the BPS, where inter-annual storage requirements are not integrated.
-Costs for this extra methane-to-electricity re-conversion capacity are only included in the IAS.
+Costs for this extra methane-to-electricity reconversion capacity are only included in the IAS.
 This is one substantial reason, why total costs of the IAS scenario are higher than for the BPS.

-5 Discussion
+Discussion

 The results of this study demonstrate how several cost-optimised energy transitions from the current fossil fuel-based to a 100% RE system in the UK can be implemented under given framework conditions.
-All 100% RE scenarios are economically competitive, if not significantly cheaper than the present government strategy for reaching zero emissions in 2050.

-A strong electrification of the heat and transport sector, leading to a more efficient, flexible and sector-coupled energy system emerges as a fundamental requirement of a sustainable transition.
+All 100% RE scenarios are economically competitive, if not significantly cheaper than the governmental strategy for reaching zero emissions in 2050.
+A strong electrification of the heat and transport sector, leading to a more efficient, flexible, and sector-coupled energy system emerges as a fundamental requirement of a sustainable transition.
 The power sector transformation can be achieved to a great extent by 2030, while the heat and transport sectors require the extensive deployment of e-fuel production, such as e-hydrogen, e-methane, e-ammonia, e-methanol, e-diesel, and e-kerosene jet fuel.

 The results further show that the vast use of low-cost renewable generation technologies such as onshore wind power and solar PV are able to lower the total costs of the energy system significantly.
-This is compared to a scenario with restricted land area availability and the present government strategy, including nuclear power and fossil Carbon Capture and Storage.
+This is compared to a scenario with restricted land area availability and the governmental strategy, including nuclear power and fossil CCS.